e-clawson/cats/README.md

 - Create an engaging user experience through the use of HTML and CSS.
 (5%)

 - Ensure that the program runs without errors (comment out things that do not work, and explain your blockers - you can still receive partial credit).
 (10%)
-    - currently running without errors (mostly - cat filter needs something to clear all the cats from the previous dropdown)

 - Commit frequently to the git repository.
 (5%)